microsoft/Federal-App-Innovation-Community/topics/MSAL/React-MSAL-AAD/README.md

 ## 4) Create a unique name for your app
 ![alt text](./Screen/4.png)
 <br><br>
 ## 5) Select single-page application and set the React app default URL.
 In this demo it will redirect back to your local host.
-For production you will have to specify your main DNS.
+For production you will have to specify your main DNS
 ![alt text](./Screen/5.png)
 <br><br>
 ## 6) Copy the ClientID and the TenantID